Pre-AP ELA: Texts Take Center Stage

 Pre-AP ELA: From Sentence to Synthesis

 The Pre-AP ELA classroom trains students to craft complex sentences.
 By doing this, students build a foundation for complex thinking and for communicating ideas clearly.
-Students’ improve their reading comprehension through writing instruction and practice at the same time they learn to create clear sentences that incorporate textual evidence.
+Students improve their reading comprehension through writing instruction and practice while simultaneously learning to create clear sentences that incorporate textual evidence.
 By first concentrating on sentences and paragraphs, participants in this workshop learn how to help students acquire strong skills they can later use with essays and other types of writing.

 - Examine foundational writing techniques, specifically at the sentence and paragraph level, that enable students to comprehend text and incorporate textual evidence.

-- Explore the progression of writing tasks in the Pre-AP English I classroom.
+- Explore the progression of writing tasks in the Pre-AP English 1 classroom.